openpsa/jsgrid/docs/content/configuration/options.md

 **Default:** `null`
 **Changeable:** Yes

 This parameter can instruct the server to load the total number of rows needed to work on.
 Note that `rowNum` determines the total records displayed in the grid, while `rowTotal` determines the total number of rows on which we can operate.
 When this parameter is set, we send an additional parameter to the server named `totalrows`.
 You can check for this parameter, and if it is available you can replace the `rows` parameter with it.
-Mostly this parameter can be combined with `loadonce` set to true.
+Mostly this parameter can be combined with `loadonce` set to `true`.

 ### `url`
 **Type:** string